MatthewDF/UniquePets/README.md

 ## Finding Model Numbers

 I've included some model numbers I've tested in the ModelNumbersTested.txt folder that you can use, but you can also use the ModelSniffer.Lua addon to locate more.
 Warning: It's very verbose.

+# About Animations and Models
+You should know that there's no harm in replacing models for your characters or pets, but it *can* look funny if the pet and the model aren't well suited to each other.
+This is **most evident** on Avatars and their Bloodpacts.
+Keep that in mind for best results <3